Lampung: Land

 In the province of Lampung, the Bakauheni–Terbanggi Besar Toll Road spans from Bakauheni in South Lampung to Terbanggi Besar in Central Lampung along 140.9 km and was completed in March 2019.
 Terbanggi Besar–Pematang Panggang Toll Road was constructed as part of the Trans-Sumatra toll road.
 Most of the roads in Lampung Province are made of asphalt.

 Lampung has a bus terminal at Terminal Rajabasa, as well as the Talbot terminal in Bandar Lampung.
 Lampung Province has a railway line between Bandar Lampung–Palembang, which is part of a railway network in South Sumatra operated by Kereta Api Indonesia.

 Sea

 In the province, there are several ports.
 The Port of Panjang is an import-export harbor.
 About 92 km south of Bandar Lampung, lies the port city of Bakauheni at the southern tip of Sumatra.
 Located at the southern end of the Trans-Sumatra Highway, the Bakauheni port connects Sumatra to the Port of Merak in Java via sea transportation.

 Air

 Radin Inten II International Airport is the only airport in the province.

 Education

 Schools in Lampung consist of kindergartens, elementary schools, middle schools, and high schools/vocational schools, as well as universities, both state and private.
-Established in 1965, Lampung University is based in Bandar Lampung.
+Established in 1965, University of Lampung is based in Bandar Lampung.